syncfusion-content/javascript-docs/js/OlapChart/Chart-Types.md

 ## Spline Chart

-The **spline chart** is similar to line charts except it connects different data points using curve lines instead of straight lines.
+The **Spline Chart** is similar to line charts except it connects different data points using curve lines instead of straight lines.

 {% highlight js %}